Scalable Interference Graph Learning for Low-Latency Wi-Fi Networks using Hashing-based Evolution Strategy: Introduction

 The $i$-th element of a vector $\mathbf{x}$ is denoted as $x_{i}$.
 The $j$-th element of the $i$-th row of a matrix $\mathbf{X}$ is denoted as $X_{i,j}$.
 We define the elements of $\mathbf{X}$ as $\mathbf{X} \triangleq [X_{i,j} \mid X_{i,j} = (\cdot)]$, where $(\cdot)$ represents the expression defining $\mathbf{X}$'s elements. $\diag{\mathbf{X}}$ denotes the diagonal elements of $\mathbf{X}$. $\mathbf{1}_{\{\cdot\}}$ is an indicator that equals $1$ if $\{\cdot\}$ is true and $0$ otherwise. $\land$ is logical AND.

 The rest of this paper is organized as follows.
 Section \ref{sec:wifi_system_model} presents the system model.
-Section \ref{sec:ScNeuGM_framework} defines the NGM task for contention and interference management and explains the overall concept of the ScNeuGM framework.
-Sections \ref{sec:ggm} and \ref{sec:dhf} present the ES and the DHF in the ScNeuGM, respectively.
+Section \ref{sec:ScNeuGM_framework} defines the IGL task for contention and interference management and explains the overall concept of the IGL framework.
+Sections \ref{sec:ggm} and \ref{sec:dhf} present the ES and the DHF in the IGL, respectively.
 Finally, Section \ref{sec:simulation_results} shows the simulations evaluating the proposed methods, and Section \ref{sec:conclusion} concludes this work.